designforcontext/aac_review_tool/data/cookbook/How-do-i-record-ordered-lists-of-things.md

 <https://www.w3.org/TR/sparql11-query/#collections>

->Since the order is subsidiary info, we can tack it as crmx:displayOrder somewhere.
+>Since the order is subsidiary info, we can tack it as `crmx:display_order` somewhere.

 Right.
 You can always assign identity to the object-in-context-of-other-object that rdf:List uses a blank node for.